iodeo/dkmod-delorean/README.md

 # dkmod-delorean

-Information can be found at this link (henrio-net.github.io/dkmod-delorean)[henrio-net.github.io/dkmod-delorean]
+Information can be found here : henrio-net.github.io/dkmod-delorean